 This page contains tropes for the unique characters, enemies and boss-monsters of Doom 3.
 For tropes relating to characters of the classic games, see Characters.Doom.
-For those found in DOOM (2016), see Characters.Doom 2016.
+For those found in DOOM (2016) and Doom Eternal, see Characters.Doom 2016.

 In Doom 3: Resurrection of Evil, yet another new marine takes up the mantle of Doomguy, this time a marine Engineer exploring Mars as part of an expedition to try and figure out just what Betruger actually did.
 Discovering a demonic Artifact that Betruger attempts to use to generate a second invasion, he fights his way into Hell and slays Betruger, stopping his plans cold.

 In Doom 3: The Lost Mission, the player takes up the role of The Bravo Marine, the sole survivor of the massacred Bravo Team that Doomguy found in the Enpro Plant.
 Tough enough to survive the carnage, after being dragged through a vent into a different part of the Plant, he fights his way up to Exis Labs, where he travels into Hell at the behest of the surviving scientist Dr. Richard Meyers.
 His mission: to destroy a teleportation platform that was drawn through the dimensions, which could possibly be used to invade Earth from Hell.

 - Action Survivor: Due to the games' restructuring to a more actiony Survival Horror setting.
 They do have military training, but the game makes it obvious that military training will not prepare you for an invasion by Hell.